Vyral/brett-jennings-recruiting/_drafts/2020-08-26-10-transactions--11m-in-escrow-in-one-week.md

 ---
 layout: post
-title: 10 Transactions & $11M In Escrow in One Week!
+title: 'Expert on Fire: 10 Transactions & $11M In Escrow in One Week!'
 date: 2020-08-26 16:05:00
 tags:
   - Lead Conversion